chandise12/Tic-Tac-Toe/README.md

-This projects implements a simple Tic Tac Toe game in C++.
+This projects implements a Tic Tac Toe game in C++.